nobody43/zabbix-mini-IPMI/README.md

 - Windows Server 2012 / Zabbix 2.4 / Python 3.4

 ## Planned features
+- remote `-v` debug
 - zabbix sender for `temp-disk.py`, more optimized script
-- low-level discovery for all scripts
+- Low-Level Discovery for all scripts
 - voltage and fan monitoring for BSD

 ## Links